-Can you tell us about the care you received whilst you were in the hospital/facility after the birth?
+Can you tell us about the care your partner received whilst they were in the hospital/facility after the birth?

-- Explore how they were told about the death, other communication with staff in facilities. - Did they see/hold they baby, how was this managed? - Explore length of stay in facility, discharge process. - Explore awareness of the intervention e.g. bereavement champions, any specific aspects of care which were helpful.
+- Explore how they were told about the death, other communication with staff in facilities. - Did they visit the facility, how was this experience? - Did they or the partner see/hold they baby, how was this managed? - Explore length of stay in facility, discharge process. - Explore awareness of the intervention e.g. bereavement champions, any specific aspects of care which were helpful.